History of Aubrey Plaza in Timeline

 Aubrey Plaza

-Aubrey Plaza is an American actress, comedian, and producer, known for her deadpan delivery and versatile performances.
-Starting in improv and sketch comedy at the Upright Citizens Brigade Theatre, she gained prominence with her role as April Ludgate in the NBC sitcom Parks and Recreation (2009–2015).
-She made her film debut in Mystery Team (2009) and has since starred in numerous films and television shows, showcasing her talent across various genres.
-Plaza has also ventured into producing, further expanding her influence in the entertainment industry.
+Aubrey Plaza is an American actress, comedian, and producer known for her deadpan delivery and unconventional roles.
+She honed her skills in improv and sketch comedy at the Upright Citizens Brigade Theatre.
+She gained significant recognition for her portrayal of the sardonic April Ludgate on the NBC sitcom Parks and Recreation.
+Her career includes roles in various films and television shows, establishing her as a prominent figure in contemporary comedy and entertainment.

 June 26, 1984: Aubrey Plaza's Birth

 On June 26, 1984, Aubrey Christina Plaza was born.
-She is an American actress, comedian, and producer.
+She is an American actress, comedian, and producer known for her work in film and television.

 Others born on this day/year